ViktorStarchenko/WP-Custom-Gutenberg-blocks-AIGI/wp-content/plugins/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.7.4 =
+* Fixes quicktag button missing in WordPress 6.0 (also fixes "QTags is not defined) javascript error while editing posts).
+* Add Simple WP Membership integration (content protected with Simple WP Membership will only be shown to authorized users or admins when inserted).

+= 3.7.3 =
+* Fix missing Visual Composer script/style enqueues.
+* Tested up to WordPress 6.0.
+* Bump gutenberg npm development dependencies.

+= 3.7.2 =
+* Add custom CSS/JS enqueue for inserted pages with blocks from the Ultimate Addons for Gutenberg plugin.
+* Default to "normal" insert method instead of "legacy."
+* Bump gutenberg development dependencies.

+= 3.7.1 =
+* Fix Insert Pages block styles affecting other blocks.
+Props @drsdre for the report!
+* Fix gutenberg block deprecation notices.
+* Tested up to WordPress 5.9.

 = 3.7.0 =
 * Security: Prevent unprivileged users from inserting private posts by others.